Sign up for a Square Savings account in 11 steps:

 - Requires a Square account.
 You’ll need to open a Square account for your business before setting up a Square Savings account.

-If you’re an LLC or corporation or deal heavily in cash, you’ll need to consider another small business savings account.
+If your business deals heavily in checks or cash, consider another small business savings account.

 See how the Square business savings account compares to a few other well-known savings accounts.
 Use the table to compare interest rates and fees.